General Electric: Formation

-During 1889, Thomas Alva Edison (1847–1931) had business interests in many electricity-related companies, including Edison Lamp Company, a lamp manufacturer in East Newark, New Jersey; Edison Machine Works, a manufacturer of dynamos and large electric motors in Schenectady, New York; Bergmann & Company, a manufacturer of electric lighting fixtures, sockets, and other electric lighting devices; and Edison Electric Light Company, the patent-holding company and financial arm for Edison's lighting experiments, backed by J. P. Morgan (1837–1913) and the Vanderbilt family.
+During 1889, Thomas Edison (1847–1931) had business interests in many electricity-related companies, including Edison Lamp Company, a lamp manufacturer in East Newark, New Jersey; Edison Machine Works, a manufacturer of dynamos and large electric motors in Schenectady, New York; Bergmann & Company, a manufacturer of electric lighting fixtures, sockets, and other electric lighting devices; and Edison Electric Light Company, the patent-holding company and financial arm for Edison's lighting experiments, backed by J. P. Morgan (1837–1913) and the Vanderbilt family.

-In 1889, Drexel, Morgan & Co., a company founded by J.P.
-Morgan and Anthony J. Drexel financed Edison's research and helped merge several of Edison's separate companies under one corporation forming Edison General Electric Company, which was incorporated in New York on April 24, 1889.
+Henry Villard, a long-time Edison supporter and investor, proposed to consolidate all of these business interests.
+The proposal was supported by Samuel Insull - who served as his secretary and, later, financier - as well other investors.
+In 1889, Drexel, Morgan & Co.—a company founded by J. P. Morgan and Anthony J. Drexel—financed Edison's research and helped merge several of Edison's separate companies under one corporation, forming Edison General Electric Company, which was incorporated in New York on April 24, 1889.
 The new company acquired Sprague Electric Railway & Motor Company in the same year.
 The consolidation did not involve all of the companies established by Edison; notably, the Edison Illuminating Company, which would later become Consolidated Edison, was not part of the merger.

 In 1880, Gerald Waldo Hart formed the American Electric Company of New Britain, Connecticut, which merged a few years later with Thomson-Houston Electric Company, led by Charles Coffin.
 In 1887, Hart left to become superintendent of the Edison Electric Company.
 General Electric was formed through the 1892 merger of Edison General Electric Company and Thomson-Houston Electric Company with the support of Drexel, Morgan & Co.
 The original plants of both companies continue to operate under the GE banner to this day.

 The General Electric business was incorporated in New York, with the Schenectady plant used as headquarters for many years thereafter.
 Around the same time, General Electric's Canadian counterpart, Canadian General Electric, was formed.

-In 1893, General Electric bought the business of Rudolf Eickemeyer in Yonkers, New York, along with all of its patents and designs.
-Eickemeyer's firm had developed transformers for use in the transmission of electrical power.
+In 1893, General Electric brought Charles Steinmetz on board through the acquisition of smaller New York company.
+A genius in both mathematics and electronics, he earned over 200 patents and proved a major force in advancing GE, recognized today in Steinmetz's equation, Steinmetz solids, Steinmetz curves, the Steinmetz equivalent circuit, and the Institute of Electrical and Electronics Engineers prestigious IEEE Charles Proteus Steinmetz Award.